 — I am sorry for making you drink disgusting diet shakes and eat tasteless diet foods.

-— I am sorry for stuffing you with excess food and then shaming you when you were only responding to the starvation and self-hate that I was inflicting on you.
+— I am sorry for stuffing you with excess food and then shaming you when you were only responding to the starvation and self-hate that was inflicted on you.

-— I am sorry for comparing you to other women I knew nothing about and thinking you were supposed to look like them.
+— I am sorry for comparing you to other people I knew nothing about and thinking you were supposed to look like them.

 — I am sorry I thought of you as an object to gain approval and attention, rather than the amazing miracle that you are.